History of Curtis Sliwa in Timeline

 In 1990, Curtis Sliwa began his radio broadcasting career at WABC-AM.

 On June 19, 1992, Curtis Sliwa was kidnapped and shot by two gunmen after entering a stolen taxi in Manhattan.
-He escaped by leaping from the moving cab and underwent surgery for his injuries.
+He escaped the kidnapping and underwent surgery for his injuries.

-In 1992, Curtis Sliwa admitted that he and the Guardian Angels faked heroic subway rescues for publicity and falsely claimed that three off-duty transit police officers had kidnapped him.
-Sliwa said his stunts were intended to underscore the dangers of the subways.
+In November 1992, Curtis Sliwa admitted that he and the Guardian Angels faked heroic subway rescues for publicity and falsely claimed kidnapping by off-duty officers.
+Sliwa stated these stunts were to highlight subway dangers.

 In 1993, Curtis Sliwa supported Rudy Giuliani in the mayoral race.